 Your content will be recovered from your browser backup …

 WordPress can also help you recover content if you lose your internet connection …

 (Recover content if you lose your internet connection)

-The Post Revisions feature was introduced to WordPress in 2.6.
-Whenever a page or post is saved in WordPress, a revision of that post is automatically created and stored in the WP database.
+The Post Revisions feature was introduced in WordPress 2.6.
+Whenever a WordPress page or post is saved, a revision of that post is automatically created and stored in the WP database.

-The new WordPress revision system also added a new option to the Publish box called Revisions, which allows you to see at a glance how many revisions you have made to your post/page.Click ’Browse’ to access the Compare Revisions section …
+The new WordPress revision system also added new settings in the Page/Post Publish box called Revisions, which automatically calculates how many revisions you have made to your content. and lets you bring up the ‘Revisions’ screen by clicking the ‘Browse’ link …

 How To Compare Revisions – Revision Slider